R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 Configuring your .vmt
 ---------------------

-It's highly recommende to read `this <https://retryy.gitbook.io/tf2/wiki/create/texturemaps>`_ wiki to understand what texture maps you might want.
+It's highly recommended to read `this <https://retryy.gitbook.io/tf2/wiki/create/texturemaps>`_ wiki to understand what texture maps you might want.

 In the ``"$basetexture"`` argument enter your .vtf texture directory.
 We'll use ``models\weapons_r2\car_ctm\NAMEOFVTF``.
 This should point to your custom diffuse .vtf with the simple name.
 The game expects these paths to be without the ``.vtf`` file extension - don't add it.